minghsu0107/emojivoto-kustomization/README.md

 ```bash
 k3d cluster create mycluster --agents 1 -p "80:80@loadbalancer" -p "8000:30080@agent[0]" --k3s-server-arg "--no-deploy=traefik"
 ```
-We expose host port 80 and port forward to port 80 of the service load balancer in our K3d cluster.
-Also, we port expose node port 30080 of our K3d cluster to host port 8000.
-We will later use this port to access Jaeger UI.
+We expose host port 80 and forward to port 80 of the service load balancer in our K3d cluster.
+Also, we expose host port 8000 and forward to node port 30080 of our K3d cluster.
+We will later use these ports to access web UI and Jaeger UI respectively.

 Install Linkerd:
 ```bash